Froehlich99/sonic-wfai/README.md

 This project trains an AI agent to play Sonic the Hedgehog using Proximal Policy Optimization (PPO) from Stable Baselines3.
 The agent was trained for 1 million timesteps on the Sonic and Knuckles Genesis game.

-A video of an unedited run with three lives can be found [here](recordings_sonic_knuckles/output.mp4)
+A video of an unedited run with three lifes can be found [here](recordings_sonic_knuckles/output.mp4)

 ## 📦 Installation